edchuchuchu/CarND-Vehicle-Detection/report.md

 27.62 Seconds to train SVC...
 Test Accuracy of SVC =  0.993

 The accuracy rate for test dataset is 0.993.
-Looks like it traing well and not cause overfitting.
+Looks like it train the classifier well and not cause overfitting.
 We can use this trained classifier to continue.